-20% for 4 Assignments (projects) contributing 5% each.
-Due (Monday 12pm Noon): (1) 9/19, (2) 10/17, (3) 11/14, (4) 12/05.
+20% for 4 Assignments (projects) contributing 5% each, Due Monday 12pm Noon: (1) 2/06, (2) 3/06, (3) 4/03, (4) 4/24.
 You can ask for clarifications and help in the weekly forum.
 If you need help with your code, it is ok to post 1 or 2 lines of code, but do not post your full program - email it to TA or professor instead.
 You are expected to start working on them as soon as they are posted.
 Do not expect us to rescue you on the day of submission.
 I encourage everyone to submit the projects 1 or 2 days early.
 You can upload it again but the last submission will be graded.
 [Do not wait until the last minute to submit it.
 I do understand things happen and occasionally as you may not be able to submit projects on time.]
 The Late Penalty policy is to assess 1% penalty for every 1 hours.
 For example, if you submit the projects exactly 1 day later, 24% penalty will be assessed.
 Late projects will be accepted up to 3 days and thereafter 0.
 You won't be able to submit it after 3 days and your project grade will be set to 0.
 My advice is to submit whatever you have done (your best effort) before/by the due, to seek for any further discretion and/or consideration.
-All these assignments/projects should be done in Linux and you will hand-in your projects directly in Linux.
+All these assignments/projects should be done in Unix, Linux or Mac, and you will hand-in your projects directly in Linux.
 We will NOT use elearning to submit the projects, but your grades and TA's comments will be recorded there - you can click on My Grades to access them.
 More details on Assignment & Submission steps will be given with eLearning.
+For each assignment, TA may schedule a demo and you are required to schedule your demo with TA (for 5-10 minutes) and do your demo to TA.
+If you have any conflict for the demo schedule, you may do the demo to the instructor (and/or you record your demo in a video format using your webcam or cam-code, and upload it to box utdallas edu, and its link to be sent to TA).